keboola/storage-api-cli/README.md

 [![Build Status](https://travis-ci.org/keboola/storage-api-cli.png?branch=master)](https://travis-ci.org/keboola/storage-api-cli)

 Storage API CLI is a simple command line wrapper for [Keboola Storage REST API](http://docs.keboola.apiary.io/).
-The CLI is available as a PHP
+The CLI is available as a [Docker](https://www.docker.com/) image.
-[PHAR](http://php.net/manual/en/intro.phar.php) package or as a [Docker](https://www.docker.com/) image.

 ## Running in Docker
-The client is packaged in a docker image [keboola/storage-api-cli](https://quay.io/repository/keboola/storage-api-cli).
+The client is packaged in a Docker image [keboola/storage-api-cli](https://quay.io/repository/keboola/storage-api-cli).
 All you need to do is simply run it:

 ```
-docker run -i -t quay.io/keboola/storage-api-cli
+docker run quay.io/keboola/storage-api-cli
 ```

 or with parameters: